LionelBeato/shreveport/java/threadsproj/README.md

 - One thing to note is that synchronization can also cause thread contention.
 This is when two or more threads try to access the same resource simultaneously.
 Note the blocking code example below.

-- A simple solution to invoke the `Thread` method `.join()`.
+- A simple solution is to invoke the `Thread` method `.join()`.
 This method will put the calling thread into a waiting state.
 It will remain in said state until the referenced thread terminates.
 This allows for inter-thread synchronization.

 - `.join()` creates a _happens-before_ relationship.
 All actions in the thread _happen-before_ any other thread successfully returns from a `.join()` on that thread.